Prajwal5180/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

     ![md](/images1/moredetails.png)

-1. Under the **More Insights** blade, scroll down and explore traffic distribution for deployments of the East US region.
+1. Under the **More Insights** blade, scroll down and explore traffic distribution for deployments of the region.

     ![comm](/images1/moreinsights.png)